Estate Tax Rates, Limits, Exemptions and Other Rules You Need To Know

 Even after you die, the IRS isn’t finished with you.
-The federal government imposes an estate tax on your assets, and several states also impose various death taxes.
+The federal government imposes an estate tax on your assets, and several states also impose various “death taxes.”
 But at the federal level, a generous estate tax exemption means very few people need to worry about making Uncle Sam a beneficiary of their estate.

-Read on to learn how federal estate tax works and find out if your assets might be subject to a state estate tax.
+Read on to learn how federal estate tax works, and find out if your assets might be subject to a state estate tax.

-Assets Subject to Estate Taxes
+Assets Subject To Estate Taxes

-The IRS imposes the estate tax based on your gross estate, which is essentially everything that you own at the time of your death.
-This includes assets like real estate, stocks and bonds, annuities, businesses, cars, jewelry and other personal property.
+The IRS imposes estate tax based on your gross estate, which is essentially everything that you own at the time of your death.
+This includes assets like cash, real estate, stocks and bonds, annuities, businesses, cars, jewelry and other personal property.

 Special rules might apply for certain assets, depending on the interest you have in them.
 For life insurance policy owners, for example, the proceeds are included in your taxable estate despite the proceeds not being paid out until after your death, and even if the proceeds are paid to someone other than your estate.